 Turns on/off logging on the fatal level

 |Log.Cycling||false||Turns cycling on/off.|

-Multiplier for the Block Size.
-If BlockSize number of messages is accumulated and the same message still appears then next BlockSize is calculated as the previous one multiplied by Multiplier.
+The multiplier for the Block Size.
+If the BlockSize number of messages is accumulated and the same message still appears then the next BlockSize is calculated as the previous one multiplied by Multiplier.

 File name.
 If more than one category uses files with the same name the same file will be used simultaneously.

 If true then the file will be recreated on each start.
 If false then new records will be appended to the current file.

 If set to true then the buffer is flushed after each logging call.
 If set to false then flush is not called.
 Setting to true decreases program performance; setting to false increases the risk of record loss in the event of program failure.